What to Do About Excessive Shedding in Dogs

 A bad diet

 When you give your dog a bath, do you use shampoo specifically for dogs?
 Or, do you use the stuff you put in your own hair?
 If you’re using the latter, that could be the culprit behind excessive shedding.
-People shampoo is too abrasive for both dogs’ skin and coat.
+People's shampoo is too abrasive for both dogs’ skin and coat.
 Even using the right type can cause irritation if you’re not rinsing it off completely, though.
 This can also result in excessive shedding in dogs.

 Parasites